Miska-Mynttinen/assignment-3-792295/reports/Assignment-3-Report.md

 ### 1. Tenant data and data analytics
 - Data samples based on: Open data about air quality monitoring from Germany (https://github.com/opendata-stuttgart/meta/wiki/EN-APIs)

+- Dataset is suitable for data analytics because it consistently has the temperature and humidity values given regularly.
+These can easily be used to calculate averages and make predictions about the future or gather up old data for statistics.

 ```json
 {
   "id": "String",